West Hotel Sydney Review: Curio Collection by Hilton

 Bottom line: A clean, comfortable boutique stay in an excellent location, though with storage limitations and restricted room service hours.

-So there you have it, our West Hotel Sydney review, if it’s not right for you you might like to check out some of our other reivews.
+You then you might like to check out some of our other reviews.